TikTok Might Have Your Cheapest Designer Beauty Hack

 The other day, I was scrolling through my For You Page when I stopped on a video of a man gifting his S.O. a big box from Chanel.
 She opened it slowly, gently prying off the stickers without ripping the tissue paper, while saying something to the effect of, "I thought we weren't doing any more fancy gifts!"
 Once she made it to the inside box, the gift was (drum roll)... cotton pads.
 (Or, as her partner referred to them, makeup wipes.)

-The price tag on a box of Chanel Le Coton pads is $20 for 100 pieces of single-use double-C-embossed cotton gauze, which is only useful for removing makeup when combined with an additional cleanser or micellar water.
+The price tag on a box of Chanel Le Coton pads is $20 (£14.49) for 100 pieces of single-use double-C-embossed cotton gauze, which is only useful for removing makeup when combined with an additional cleanser or micellar water.
 For the TikTok entertainment value alone, however — the anticipation hooks you into watching the whole unboxing, hoping you're gonna get a bag reveal — both parties seemed amused by the purchase.
-Hey, it's 100 pieces of Chanel, and this guy's only out 20 bucks.

 Advertisement